JasonLee198612/learngit/readme.txt

-Git is a distrubuted version control system.
+Git is a distrubuted xxxx version control system.
 Git is a free software.